-The Park and Ride will play a major role in facilitating traffic from outside the city, and rail use is encouraged.
-In the longer term, there will be targeted investment for specific road schemes such as the A12 widening and the Chelmsford North East bypass.
+The Park and Ride facilities at Sandon and Chelmer Valley will play a major role in facilitating traffic coming into Chelmsford from outside the city.
+Train journeys into the city are also encouraged.
+In the longer term, there will be targeted investment for specific road schemes such as the A12 widening and the Chelmsford North East Bypass.

-To achieve Chelmsford’s Future Transport Network the County Council can consider a range of schemes.
+To achieve Chelmsford’s Future Transport Network the County Council will consider a range of schemes.
 Some possible schemes are shown below.

 The Chelmsford City Growth Package

 Now: Buses can help with the challenge of congestion by reducing the number of cars on the road.
-Unfortunately for many people in Chelmsford who could feasibly take the bus, it is currently a less attractive option than driving because of longer journey times and upfront cost.
+Unfortunately for many people in Chelmsford who could feasibly take the bus, it is currently a less attractive option than driving because of longer journey times, journey time reliability and upfront cost.